 Therefore, we performed an individual patient data meta-analysis (IPDMA) using intravenous (IV) fluconazole TDM data collected from eight published studies.
-Our aims were to (i) develop a popPK model of fluconazole in patients admitted to the ICU, (ii) identify covariates with a clinically relevant impact on fluconazole fAUC0-24 target attainment, and (iii) provide an optimised dosing recommendation ensuring adequate, ICU-wide target attainment.
+Our aims were to (i) develop a popPK model of fluconazole in patients admitted to the ICU, (ii) identify covariates with a clinically relevant impact on fluconazole fAUC0-24 target attainment, and (iii) provide an optimised dosing recommendation ensuring adequateICU-wide target attainment.

 Material and methods